Restoration checklist and planning

 You will be removing the interior, body panels (which also need to be stripped) and stored as well as new replacement parts and panels.
 You may also need space to remove and rebuild or replace the engine.

-Consider the project parts you need to outsource.
+Consider the project parts, for a classic car restoration, that you may need to outsource.
 Do you have a painter in mind?
 Interior restoration, which will require specialized tools?
 Have you given any thought to the transmission and rear axles?
 Many of these items are best handled by experienced professionals.
 Including serious engine work, such as cylinder boring.

 With automotive bodywork, if you want it done right, you will either need to learn to do it yourself or farm it out to a reputable shop.
 The same thing goes for welding.